MileHacker Logo

 Meal Times

 Breakfast (café da manhã) typically includes coffee, juices, fresh bread, cheese, and fruit.
-Lunch (almoço) is usually from 12 PM to 3 PM.
-Many restaurants offer "prato feito" or "por quilo" buffets.
+Lunch (almoço) is generally from MIDDAY to 3 PM.
+Lots of restaurants have "prato feito" or "por quilo" buffets.

 Dinner Service